hozana/next-translate-routes/README.md

 See it in action: <https://codesandbox.io/s/github/hozana/next-translate-routes/tree/master>

-### Yet unsupported features
+### Unsupported features

+- **`/app` router is not supported**: with `/app` router, you can use [next-roots](https://www.npmjs.com/package/next-roots).
 - Html static export is not and will never be supported by next-translate-routes, since internationalized routing is among [static html export unsupported features](https://nextjs.org/docs/advanced-features/static-html-export#unsupported-features).
-- Domain routing is not supported yet but should be in the future.
+- Domain routing is not supported yet but could be in the future.
+Any help would be appreciated, see [here](https://github.com/hozana/next-translate-routes/issues/20#issuecomment-1571882827).
-- Next 13 is not supported yet too.
-There is two steps here:
-  - supporting next 13 without `app/` directory: it nearly works, but there is some issues.
-To fix them, we need to figure out what is optimistic navigation.
-If anyone has a clue, please open an issue to discuss it!
-  - supporting the `app/` directory.
-And that won't be a piece of cake...

-Any PR are welcome!

 ## Motivation